windytan/deinvert/README.md

     ./src/deinvert -i input.wav -o output.wav -f 3500 -s 1200

+Since scrambling and descrambling are exactly the same operation this tool also works as a scrambler.

 If no arguments are given deinvert reads raw 16-bit, 44.1 kHz PCM via stdin and outputs in the same format via stdout.
-The inversion carrier defaults to 2632 Hz.
+The inversion carrier defaults to 3339 Hz.

     ./src/deinvert [OPTIONS]